dirtyhenry/mickaelflochlay.com/resume.md

 ## Experience

 ### CTO [Flâneur][flaneur] <small>since january ’17</small>
+** A design-focused mobile travel app to discover and share favorite local spots and travel destinations.

-* Migrated the back-office from Parse to Firebase on a tight schedule as Parse shutdown was approaching.
+* Migrated back-office from Parse to Firebase on a tight schedule as Parse shutdown was approaching.
-* Redesigned the software architecture from legacy code (coming from two different web agencies), to a Kickstarter-inspired MVVM architecture in Swift.
+* Redesigned software architecture from legacy code to a Kickstarter-inspired MVVM architecture in Swift.
-* Improved the search feature using Algolia integration with Firebase cloud functions.
+* Improved search feature using Algolia integration with Firebase cloud functions.
 * Full-UI redesign implementation.

 ### Founder [Statium][statium] <small>since september ’14</small>

-* Statium is a platform to provide advanced statistics (inspired by US sports advanced statistics) to soccer fans.
+A platform about soccer data analytics, and bringing the techniques of sabermetrics to the soccer world in a precise, design-friendly and engaging way (inspired by US sports' advanced statistics).
-* Statium was selected by the French startup accelerator Startup42 for a 4-month intensive program from April - August 2016, during which I had invaluable insight into all the non-technical skills required to found a startup.
+* Was selected by the French startup accelerator Startup42 for a 4-month intensive program from April - August 2016 ; gathered invaluable insight into all the non-technical skills required to found a startup.
-* Designed some machine learning models to evaluate soccer players.
+* Designed machine learning models to evaluate soccer players.
 * Built data visualization tools for the web.
-* Statium is now a side-project: I intend to submit my model at the OPTA Pro Forum in September 2018.
+* Model will be submitted to the OPTA Pro Forum in September 2018.

 ### Founder [Bootstragram][bootstragram] <small>september ’14 / december ’16</small>